patters-match/SC2KmacOS/README.md

 - Download [icns-creator](https://github.com/alptugan/icns-creator).
 - Create an iconset using a high quality image of the SimCity 2000 box art which, without rounded corners, will give a result like this:
   ![SC2000 icon](images/icon.png)
-- Copy it to `Contents/Resources/Wineskin.icns` inside the app.
+- Copy the new .icns file to `Contents/Resources/Wineskin.icns` inside the app.
 - In Terminal run `touch ~/Applications/SimCity\ 2000.app` so that Finder updates the icon.
 - Launch the game from the macOS LaunchPad, the window will default to full screen:
   ![Fullscreen main menu](images/windowsize.png)